About: Dirofilaria immitis are a parasitic worm which lives in the pulmonary arteries, lungs and heart of affected cats.

 When heartworms obstruct this vessel, life-threatening consequences occur.
 Red blood cells are destroyed as they flow through the mass of worms.
 Liver and kidney dysfunction occur along with reduced cardiac output and in some cases disseminated intravascular coagulation, a rare condition in which systemic coagulation develops forming blood clots throughout the body.
 There is a high mortality rate with this condition.

 Circulating microfilaria in the bloodstream may contribute to the formation of immune complexes (antigen-antibody bound complexes) due to exposure to the bacterium present in the worms.
-When the kidneys filter the blood containing these immune complexes, the tiny filtering units (known as nephrons) can become damaged.
+When the kidneys filter the blood containing these immune complexes, the tiny filtering units (nephrons) can become damaged.

 Right-sided heart failure: